 Brussels sprouts are a specific type of vegetable called a cruciferous vegetable which means they contain sulforaphane, a chemical that boosts enzymes in the body that help to fight against pathogens and pollutants, supports liver function, and can support brain and eyesight, according to “How Not to Die” by Dr. Micheal Greger.
 According to author Dan Buettner, who has been discovering secrets about longevity from certain regions he calls blue zones, found that an area in Sardinia may contribute some of their longevity to their love of cruciferous vegetables.

 The list of cruciferous vegetables goes on.
 Some other examples are broccoli, cabbage, kale, bok choy, arugula, collard greens, mustard greens, horseradish, turnip greens, and radishes.

 An important thing to know about sulforaphane is that it works on a chemical flare reaction which is pretty complicated but in this sense basically just means that the chemical is activated by chopping into the vegetables.
 Unfortunately this chemical is inactivated by cooking but there is one way to make sure you still get the amazing health benefits from these vegetables which is by chopping them, waiting 40 minutes and then cooking.
 That will leave enough time for the sulforaphane to develop.

 This recipe is very simple and also very forgiving and great if you’re not too confident with your skills in the kitchen.

-First start by washing and halving about 2 cups of brussel sprouts, then set those to the side and wait 40 minutes before continuing if you wish.
+First start by washing and halving about 2 cups of Brussels sprouts, then set those to the side and wait 40 minutes before continuing if you wish.

-Put your cut brussel sprouts on a baking tray and drizzle with olive oil.
+Put your cut Brussels sprouts on a baking tray and drizzle with olive oil.